Our Taranaki Hike takes An unexpected turn

 “Don’t worry,” said John.
-“I know this mountain like the back of my hand.
+“I know Taranaki like the back of my hand.
 Stick with me and I’ll get you back down.

 We were thoroughly exhausted by this time and began to seriously question whether we should turn back or not.
 But the summit was in sight and beckoned us to conquer it.
 The landscape spread out before us like an architect’s model, and the scattered cloud was below us, making you feel like you were on top of the world.
 Above us was a startlingly blue sky and we breathed the freshest air ever.
 We stopped for some lunch and afterwards decided to continue on.
 After all, we couldn’t stop now with the end so near.